myfastvpmen/noori2020.com/content/en/docs/ios/_index.md

 ### Prepare
 If you read and follow all the steps, it usually only takes 10-15 minutes.
-Of course, you also need the available node information, which can generally be obtained from the v2ray provider page.
+Of course, you also need the available node information v2red.com service page.

 sign up on v2red.com and buy plan that you like.